The Children's Sensory Team (CST)

-We work with children and young people with hearing and/or vision impairment from birth to 25 years.
-We see children and young people in their homes, play-groups, nurseries, schools and colleges.
+We work with children and young people from birth to 25 years, with hearing and / or vision impairment.
+We can work with them in their homes, play-groups, nurseries, schools and colleges.

 What does the service provide?

-We are a team of qualified teachers, who all have experience of working in mainstream or special schools, with training for the additional specialist qualification in hearing impairment or vision impairment.
+We are a team of qualified teachers with experience of working both in mainstream and special schools.
+We provide training for specialist qualifications in hearing impairment or vision impairment.
 The team also includes other specialist sensory staff with additional qualifications.
-We can:

-- Write advice and provide strategies to support children in their learning and development.
+- write advice and provide strategies to support children and young people in their learning and development

 How do I access the service?